bmentges/brainiak_api/docs/source/services/instance/list_instance.rst

 Status 200
 __________

-If the instance exists, the response body is a JSON with all instance information and links to related actions.
+If instances with the specified filter exist, the response body is a JSON with all instances information and links to related actions.

 .. include :: examples/get_instance_200.rst

 Status 404
 __________

-If the instance does not exist, the response is a 404 with a JSON informing the error
+If there is no instances matching the filter, the response is a 404 with a JSON informing the error

 .. include :: examples/get_instance_404.rst